Multi-camera video surveillance software for the Mac

 There is also a ~/SecuritySpy/ folder (i.e. a folder called SecuritySpy within your Home folder) that contains supporting files that you may have added or modified, such as sounds, scripts, web files and SSL keys and certificates.
 It also contains captured footage, unless you have set custom capture destinations for your cameras elsewhere.
 If you want to retain this data, you should copy this whole folder to the same location on the new machine.

-Then, either copy over the SecuritySpy application itself, or download and install it from our web site:
+To install SecuritySpy on the new Mac, either copy it over from the old Mac, or download it from our web site:

 Make sure to delete or unregister SecuritySpy on the first computer, as you will have licensing problems if both copies of the software are run at the same time.
-To unregister SecuritySpy: open it, select "Registration..." from the SecuritySpy menu, and click the Unregister button.
+To unregister SecuritySpy, select "Registration..." from the SecuritySpy menu, and click the Unregister button.

 How do I reset SecuritySpy's master password?